A swift fx transaction with goza.

 • Goal #3: Facilitate convenient withdrawals, digital or physical

-After speaking with CWExpress leadership, their request for the app was to meet the technology standards of today's banking environment and create convenience for customers.
+CWExpress leadership wanted an app that met the technology standards of today's banking environment, and crated convenience for customers.
 Taking these into account, I determined the following product goals for this app:

 • Goal #1: Seamlessly complete foreign transactions (MXN / USD)